 The rhyme is made up of endings that sounds like “sas” (σας) or “ou” (ου).
 I adjusted the part in RED simply because Jobe divided a word in half in order to force her version of the rhyme, however, I believe it works just fine while keeping the word in tact.
 Jobe also points out that the rhyme also aligns syllables sounding ending in the long “O” sound.
 This is harder to find than the more obvious σας/ου rhyme.

 The power of this rhetorical tool is that it work subconsciously.
-Without having watched Cinderella in more than a decade, the rhythm immediately brought one of the most famous songs in to right to the top of my mind.
+Without having watched Cinderella in more than a decade, the rhythm immediately brought one its most famous songs right to the top of my mind.
 I was not looking for an English connection, it just happened.
 These types of rhetorical tools are used quite a bit in cultures where written works were often spoken aloud.

 With all this in mind, one still has to address the fact that the author of this Greek passage still changed the words.
 Did the meaning change along with the words?